Stephen-Montague/reading-notes/Code201/class-07.md

 1. Explain why we need domain modeling.

+    Domain modeling is like an architectural design, making our code structures logical for the problem, most likely using Object Oriented design patterns and modeling.

 ## HTML Table Basics

 1. Why should tables not be used for page layouts?